 Arguably, a distinguishing feature of economic development takings is that they give takers the opportunity to profit at the expense of owners and their communities.
 For the taker, business motives tend to dominate, while the public benefits at most indirectly through potential economic and social ripple effects.
 The upshot is that the public interest in an economic development taking can appear very limited compared to the commercial interests of the taker.

-In the US, this becomes especially controversial because of the public use requirement in the takings clause of the Fifth Amendment to the US Constitution.
-Indeed, most of the academic work done on economic development takings in the US addresses the issue from this angle.
+In the United States, this becomes especially controversial because of the public use requirement in the takings clause of the Fifth Amendment to the US Constitution.
+Indeed, most of the academic work done on economic development takings in the United States addresses the issue from this angle.
 From a European perspective, by contrast, it is important to note that the question of legitimacy can arise independently of public use/interest restrictions, if a taking for profit is seen as a disproportionate interference with the rights of property owners.

 The issue of compensation also arises, with an additional dimension that is often particularly troublesome in economic development situations.
 In the absence of expropriation, owners will normally be entitled to a share of the profit resulting from commercial activity on their property.
 This right typically forms part of their ‘property bundle’.
 However, benefit sharing is rarely achieved following an economic development taking.
 Instead, a no-scheme rule typically kicks in, resulting in compensation based on the pre-project value of the property that is taken.